 - Facilitators are responsible for providing tea, coffee, refreshments and all workshop requirements.

-- The designated smoking area is under the large tree at the front of the building.
+- The designated smoking area is under the tree in carpark next to the creek.

 - Animals are permitted on the premises, but need to be supervised at all times.
 Animals are to be kept on a lead at all times and away from centre entry and exit points.
 Owners are responsible for discarding appropriately, any waste products.